aces/Loris/modules/genomic_browser/README.md

 ## Methylation tab

-To use the methylation tab, the genomic_cpg_annotaion table should be filled with data from the Illumina HumanMethylation450k probe annotations file.
+To use the methylation tab, the `genomic_cpg_annotation` table should be loaded with data from the Illumina HumanMethylation450k probe annotations file.
 This file can be found at ftp://webdata2:webdata2@ussd-ftp.illumina.com/downloads/ProductFiles/HumanMethylation450/HumanMethylation450_15017482_v1-2.csv.
-We provide a script,  `modules/genomic_browser/tools/HumanMethylation450k_annotations_to_sql` to transforme the csv file from Illumina's FTP to into a mysql transaction file.
-The output of the tool can be piped to mysql.
-The process should take between 5 to 10 minutes.
+We provide a script,  `modules/genomic_browser/tools/HumanMethylation450k_annotations_to_sql` to transform the csv file from Illumina's FTP to into a MySQL transaction file.
+The output of the tool can be piped to MySQL to load the `genomic_cpg_annotation` table.
+This process should take between 5 and 10 minutes.

-This exemple script is a python3 script.
+This example script is a python3 script.

 usage :
 ```